justADeni/ZombieRider/README.md

 # ZombieRider
-Simple (haha, no) plugin that allows you to ride some monsters
+Simple plugin that allows you to ride some monsters

 https://imgur.com/a/doVS2bs